ExpediaGroup/steerage/README.md

     - `enabled` - can be set to `false` to disable registering this plugin (defaults to `true`).
     - `before` - a string or array of strings of plugin names (keys in the `plugins` object) used to reorder.
     - `after` - a string or array of strings of plugin names used to reorder.
-- `route` - an array of Hapi route configuration objects.
+- `routes` - an array of Hapi route configuration objects.

 Example: